 - Tip 1 - When soaking the dried fruit, allow enough time, at least 4 hours, for the mixed fruit to soak up as much of the brewed tea as possible.

-- Tip 2: There is no need to discard any of the remaining tea left over after the fruit has been soaked.
+- Tip 2: There is no need to discard any of the remaining liquid left over after the fruit has been soaked.

 FAQ

 Any freshly brewed tea is fine to use when making a Tea Loaf.
-Fruit teas and Fruit Tisanes are also nice to use.
+Fruit Tisanes are also nice to use.

 Other Recipes Containing Dried Fruit That You May Like to Try